 A. A recent study by John Lewis Insurance showed that one in six of us fails to destroy documents like bank statements, receipts and invoices before throwing them away.
 And as the internet – both at home and on smart phones - becomes increasingly popular for business and entertainment, the number of ways that criminals could access our information is increasing.

-Q. What are the most common risks people take with their identity?
+Q. What are some common risks people take with their identity?

 People also take risks on the internet by using passwords that can be easily guessed or using the same password across multiple accounts.
 The most secure passwords contain lowercase letters, capital letters, numbers and symbols – try using a phrase rather than a random mix of characters as it will be easier to remember but tough for anyone to guess.

-Despite identity theft being a growing crime, the advice about keeping personal information safe isn’t getting through and people are continuing to take risks.
+Despite identity theft being a growing crime, it seems the advice about keeping personal information safe isn’t getting through and people are continuing to take risks.

 Q. What should I do if I suspect my identity has been stolen?